Russia passes bill allowing Putin to stay in power past 2024

 The length of the presidency was extended to six years under Medvedev, and in 2012 Putin returned to the Kremlin as president.
 In 2018, he was re-elected for another six years.

+Putin has weathered several international storms during his 20 years in power.
+The 2014 annexation of the Crimean Peninsula, which prompted a drawn-out, years-long conflict with Ukraine, significantly boosted his approval ratings back at home.

+As Moscow’s relations with the West soured over the 2014 annexation and more scandals followed, the Kremlin kept Putin’s popularity high by painting Russia as a besieged fortress in need of a strong leader to withstand the outside pressure.

 The constitutional reform passed by the Duma on Wednesday would allow Putin to run for presidency two more times after 2024.
-Ahead of the national vote, it will be reviewed by Russia’s Constitutional Court.
+Before the national vote, it will be reviewed by Russia’s Constitutional Court.

 The changes redistribute the executive powers of the Russian government in Moscow and further strengthen the power of the presidency, while also banning same-sex marriage and listing “a belief in God” as one of Russia’s traditional values.